 Continuing Education Courses

-STP will offer one continuing education course in-person at the 2022 Annual Symposium and three virtually at other times during the year.
-More information on the dates for the virtual courses will be posted soon.
+STP will offer two continuing education courses in-person at the 2024 Annual Symposium and three virtually at other times.
+More information about the virtual courses is below.

 Virtual Continuing Education Courses

 Friday, April 12, 2024, 12:00 Noon–3:45 PM EDT

 - Identifying and Understanding Seizure Liability in Pharmaceutical Development